Impact Scorecard

 Primary: upskilling KPIs • Secondary: wage indices • Supplier: audits, emissions, grievance logs

-Facilities with higher supervisor-coaching rubrics (≥2.5/3) cut early attrition by 18%.
-Supplier cohorts with remediation plans improve audit closure times and incident rates within 9 months—evidence that coaching culture and supplier enablement measurably reduce risk.
+Facilities with supervisor-coaching rubrics above 2.5/3 show an 18% drop in early attrition.
+Supplier cohorts tracked via Intelligent Column improve audit closure times and reduce incident rates within nine months—proving that coaching culture and supplier enablement create measurable risk reduction.

 Intelligent Suite (Cell): Rubric Analysis that Scales